a 50+ Club

 Note: you must be a club member before registering for any trip.
 If you are not yet a member, you can both join and register for a trip at the same time.

 If it is inconvenient to come to the office, you can register by mail.
 Please do not do so earlier than one week before the start of registration.
-On a piece of paper, write the trip for which you wish to register, any meal choice if a meal is included, and an emergency contact (name and phone).
-Enclose a check for the total made payable to Arcadia Travelers.
+Download the registration form and fill it out and write down any meal choice if a meal is included, Enclose a check for the total made payable to Arcadia Travelers.
 Address to: Arcadia Travelers, 365 Campus Drive, Arcadia, CA 91007.
 Once your registration is confirmed, the boarding pass will be mailed to you.

 TRIP DIFFICULTY LEVEL